dedkryl/curl_3_07_2024/docs/HYPER.md

 Hyper support in curl is considered **EXPERIMENTAL** until further notice.
 It needs to be explicitly enabled at build-time.

-Further development and tweaking of the Hyper backend support in curl happens in the master branch using pull-requests, just like ordinary changes.
+Further development and tweaking of the Hyper backend support in curl will happen in the master branch using pull-requests, just like ordinary changes.

 ## Hyper version

 The C API for Hyper is brand new and is still under development.

-## Build curl with hyper
+## build curl with hyper

+Since March 3 2022, hyper needs the nightly rustc to build, which you may need to install first with:

+     % rustup toolchain install nightly

-Using Rust 1.64.0 or later, build hyper and enable its C API like this:
+Then build hyper and enable its C API like this:

      % git clone https://github.com/hyperium/hyper
      % cd hyper
-     % RUSTFLAGS="--cfg hyper_unstable_ffi" cargo rustc --features client,http1,http2,ffi --crate-type cdylib
+     % RUSTFLAGS="--cfg hyper_unstable_ffi" cargo +nightly rustc --features client,http1,http2,ffi -Z unstable-options --crate-type cdylib

-Also, `--release` can be added for a release (optimized) build.

 Build curl to use hyper's C API:

      % git clone https://github.com/curl/curl
      % cd curl
      % autoreconf -fi
-     % ./configure LDFLAGS="-Wl,-rpath,<hyper-dir>/target/debug -Wl,-rpath,<hyper-dir>/target/release" --with-openssl --with-hyper=<hyper-dir>
+     % ./configure --with-hyper=<hyper dir>
      % make

-# Using Hyper internally
+# using Hyper internally

 Hyper is a low level HTTP transport library. curl itself provides all HTTP headers and Hyper provides all received headers back to curl.